 After-school care availability

-Because school zoning and enrollment can change, always confirm information directly with the school district before finalizing decisions.
+Because school zoning and enrollment can change, it is always recommended to confirm information directly with the school district before finalizing decisions.

 Final Perspective

 The Raleigh area offers diverse educational opportunities across public, charter, magnet, and private institutions.
-Understanding how assignments work, and verifying details for each specific property, allows families to move forward confidently.
+Understanding how assignments work, and verifying details for each specific property, allows families to move forward with greater clarity and confidence.

 For a broader overview of housing costs, neighborhood styles, and relocation planning, visit our Relocating to the Raleigh Area resource page.